By BeachRock Bill

 All in all, we had a wondering evening.
 The Bistro and World Gardens didn’t disappoint, and while the guest beer list has been pared way down from past years, the food was much improved and exceptional.
 It will be interesting to see how Sapporo handles their new acquisition.
 It has been widely reported that the main purpose for the acquisition is to ramp up U.S. production for its flagship lagers, so one wonders what the future holds for the Stone brand.

 I imagine Koch and Wagner are cautiously optimistic that Sapporo will carry on and honor the brand or they wouldn’t have chosen to sell to them.
-Word is Sapporo approached Stone, not the other way around, and while $175 Million selling price might not seem all that high, when you factor in the $464 million of debt that goes along with it, and that the crown jewel–Stone Distributing–wasn’t part of the deal, the boys ended up doing OK for themselves.
+Word is Sapporo approached Stone, not the other way around, and while $175 Million selling price might not seem all that high, when you factor in the that the crown jewel–Stone Distributing–wasn’t part of the deal, the boys might in the end work themselves out of their debt burden and do OK for themselves.

 Hopefully, their legacy will live long and prosper.